Arunagirinathar: Retrieval

-The Thiruppugazh songs remained in manuscript form for a number of years and were gradually forgotten.
+The Tiruppukal songs remained in manuscript form for a number of years and were gradually forgotten.
 V. T. Subramania Pillai and his son V. S. Chengalvaraya Pillai of Thirutthani understood their value, retrieved and published them.

-In 1871 when V.T.Subramania Pillai, was working in the district court at Manjakuppam, dikshitars (priests) of Chidambaram temple, by way of evidence in a court case presented quotations from several literaty works.
-One such quotation included lines from the Tiruppugal (625).
+In 1871 when V.T.Subramania Pillai, was working in the district court at Manjakuppam, dikshitars (priests) of Chidambaram temple, by way of evidence in a court case presented quotations from several literary works.
+One such quotation included lines from the Tiruppukal (625).